Leadership & Service

 Junior Gryphon Council

-The Junior Gryphon Council President and Vice-President are elected by current Grade 6 and 7 students in the Spring for the following year.
-The other positions are applied for and approved by faculty.
-The Junior Gryphon Council is in charge of activities for students in Grades 6 - 8 including Triple SE events, dances, fundraisers and running assemblies.
+The Junior Gryphon Council President and Vice-President are elected by Grade 6 and 7 students in the Spring for the following year.
+Other positions are applied for and approved by faculty.
+The Junior Gryphon Council is in charge of activities for students in Grades 6 to 8 including Triple SE events, dances, fundraisers and running assemblies.
 Current Grade 5 students may apply for these other positions as well.
-Council meets weekly.
+The council meets weekly.